SeLite/SeLite.github.io/AddOns.md

 </table>

 # Cutting edge
 If you're eager to use the development versions, apply [InstallFromSource](InstallFromSource).
 Also, installing the add-ons that way may be faster than downloading them one by one.
 Additionally, the source contains [PackagedTests](PackagedTests), which serve as active documentation.
-If you use a <a href='http://git-scm.com/downloads'>GIT client</a>, it gives you easy access to future development versions.
+If you use a [GIT client](http://git-scm.com/downloads), it gives you easy access to future development versions.